dagster-io/dagster/python_modules/airline-demo/README.md

             results.append(target_path)
         return results

 There's a lot to unpack here, but let's start with the config field on the solid.
+We define this solid using a `List` type so that it can download an arbitrary number of files in a single step.
+This lets us avoid a typical pattern in DAG and workflow definitions where a single vertical DAG fragment is repeated horizontally N times, once for each data source being processed.
+You will probably be familiar with DAGs that look like the following:

+By using a List type, we can add or remove new data sources by adjusting config, rather than by adding or removing DAG fragment definitions.
+Of course, there may be cases in which a more explicit graph is preferable -- for example, if the same operations are being executed on two sets of inputs, but the downstream dependencies are independent.
+Actually, you can see an example of this in this very pipeline -- the output of `download_q2_sfo_weather` does not need to be unzipped, and so we've defined a separate alias (still using the same library solid -- and underlying List type -- for maximum flexibility).

 ### Running tests
 You won't want to suppress test output if you want to see loglines from dagster: